timothym4r/timothym4r/README.md

 # Hi there, I'm Timothy! 👋

 Welcome to my GitHub profile!
 I'm a Machine Learning–focused Computer Science & Data Science student at [UofT](https://www.utoronto.ca/).
-I have strong strong interests in **Natural Language Processing (NLP)**, **multilingual AI**, and **applied machine learning systems**.
+I have strong strong interests in **Natural Language Processing (NLP)** and **applied machine learning systems**.
 I use GitHub to document my research-oriented projects, experiments, and engineering work.

 ## 🚀 About Me

 - 🎓 Studying Data Science & Computer Science at the University of Toronto
 - 🔬 Focused on applied machine learning and NLP
-- 🌍 Interested in multilingual and cross-lingual AI systems
+- 🌍 Computational Social Science to understand the current state of world
 - 💡 Motivated by building AI systems that solve real-world problems
 - 📊 Strong interest in data-driven modeling and statistical analysis